Principal investigator(s)

 For patients

-The computerized adaptive test of the EORTC (CAT) has the advantage that patients do not need to answer unnecessary questions.
-However, to understand the data we collect it is useful to obtain norm data from the general population.
-This is the aim of this project.
-With these norm data we can then compare a patient’s score relative to a healthy person matched by age and sex.
+The computerised adaptive test of the EORTC (CAT) has the advantage that patients do not need to answer unnecessary questions.
+However, to understand the data we collect from patients, it is useful to obtain norm data from the general population.
+This was the aim of this research project.
+With these norm data we can then compare a patient’s score relative to the average of persons living in the same region or country matched by age and sex.
+This greatly helps patients, clinicians, researchers and other users of patient-reported data to interpret the data provided by patients.

 Publications